seriousme/docker-voting-app-aws/README.md

 ```
 As long as no votes have been casted it could be that the whole record does not exist yet or that `a` or `b` is still non-existent.
 This template takes care of these edge cases.

-The full template can be found [here].
+The full AWS Cloudformation template can be found [here].

   [here]:voteApp-CF-template.json